scherererer/SonarPhony/README.md

 this too much, my experience has said running these in air isn't a good thing but it is for the consumer so it's probably fairly hardy).
 From your computer, a wifi network should appear (in my case it is T-POD-37A) and enter your wifi password as the manufacturer instructs.
-Then, run the program and hit the "run" button.
+Then, start the program and hit the "run" button.
 The screen should start filling up with data.

+### Daemon

+A daemon is also distributed to run in a headless mode.
+It has options for sending NMEA0183 depth and sea temperature data over UDP to a chosen host.
+It can also be used to log to a local directory.
+Log files can later be visualzed by the GUI.

 ## Notes / Troubleshooting